 Returns true

-if this token is the last in the original input.
-Note that this checks index of the token and not of the character.
+if this entity is the last in the original input.
+Note that this checks index of the entity and not of the character.
 If t

-is not provided the current token is assumed
+is not provided the current entity is assumed

 Usage:

-// Result: 'true' if this token is the last token in the original input. tok_is_last tok_is_last(tok_this)
+// Result: 'true' if this entity is the last entity in the original input. ent_is_last ent_is_last(ent_this)

 Description: